Security guard or private investigator licence for an agency corporation

 Change by mail

-Print and complete a Change of Information form for Corporation - Security Guard and/or Private Investigator Agency Licence.
+Print and complete a Change of Information Application Form for Security Guard, Private Investigator, or a Security Guard and Private Investigator Agency Licence - Corporation or Partnership.

 Mail your completed change of licence type form and required information to: